RyanMoreau/monnbot/README.md

 - `sellpu`: Sells the spread of PERP/USD pairs.
 - `selluf`: Sells the spread of USD/FUT pairs.
 - `spread`: Spread Scalper when there's a lot of volatility.

-## License

-Monnbot is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Why MonnBot?
-My Discord handle is Monnicore, so I named it after that :P